A Botanic Garden Like No Other

 Discover the beauty of native plants in a naturally dramatic landscape

-In a place visitors often describe as magical, you’ll find a botanic garden just west of Boston that showcases New England native plants in a beautiful natural setting: 45 acres sculpted by retreating glaciers into eskers and steep-sided valleys, with a brook, pond, and wetlands.
+Our naturalistic botanic garden just west of Boston showcases New England more than 1,000 species of native plants on 45 acres sculpted by retreating glaciers into eskers and steep-sided valleys, with a brook, pond, and wetlands.
 Here you’ll find inspiration for your own garden and a new appreciation for the varied plant life of our region.
 To get a preview before you come, or for those who cannot visit in person, we invite you to enjoy this virtual visit.

 Location